mayka-mack/python-titlecase/README.rst

 This filter changes all words to Title Caps, and attempts to be clever about SMALL words like a/an/the in the input.

-The list of "SMALL words" which are not capped comes from the New York Times Manual of Style, plus some others like 'vs' and 'v'.
+The default list of "SMALL words" which are not capped comes from the New York Times Manual of Style, plus some others like 'vs' and 'v'.

 This is a resurrection of `Stuart Colville's titlecase.py <https://muffinresearch.co.uk/titlecasepy-titlecase-in-python/>`__,